 With the evolution of technologies, businesses, and advanced services, a more seamless, user friendly, user controlled, and privacy preserved identity management system is most essential for the quick roll-out and success of any business and services.
 Meanwhile, the trust in the identity of the subject or object (i.e. a natural or legal person, entity, etc.) has become the cornerstone of all digital services and activities.
 Here comes the decentralized identification, where a decentralized identifier is considered as the most suitable candidate which can link various essential and limited set of attributes (specific to the end-user(s) or device) as required for any specific service that can be shared with the service provider(s) or verifier(s) in order to enable authentication of the end-user/device to offer a specific set of service(s).
-This document defines various PDL platform services such as role-based registration management, DID operation participants registry service, DID registry service, DID Resolver service, DID document registry service, Verifiable credentials data registry service, and DID verification management service, to enable the overall decentralized identification and trust management process.
-All forms of decentralized identification methodologies can utilize the PDL platform services defined in this document to handle related data and trust management over the PDL platform.
-Specific implementation details (e.g. Implementation of identity using a specific method) are out of scope of this document.
+The present document defines various PDL platform services such as role-based registration management, DID operation participants registry service, DID registry service, DID Resolver service, DID document registry service, Verifiable credentials data registry service, and DID verification management service, to enable the overall decentralized identification and trust management process.
+All forms of decentralized identification methodologies can utilize the PDL platform services defined in the present document to handle related data and trust management over the PDL platform.
+Specific implementation details (e.g. Implementation of identity using a specific method) are out of scope of the present document.

 5 ETSI-ISG-PDL Decentralized Identification and Trust management Framework